 The cookies are a tiny bit oily, but just think of all those healthy fats you’re getting from the peanut butter.
 I kept telling myself that as I was pulling off crinkly chunk after chunk.
 Beyond good.
-Perfect actually.
+Perfect, actually.

-What’s in 4-Ingredient Peanut Butter Cookies?
+Ingredients in 4-Ingredient Peanut Butter Cookies

 These 4-ingredient cookies are widely different than anything I’ve ever tried.
 It’s a one-bowl, no-mixer recipe that happens to be egg-free, butter-free, uses no brown or granulated sugar, and uses an ingredient you’d never guess: Original Bisquick™ mix.

 - Use the back of a fork to flatten the dough balls about halfway, then place on baking tray and cover with plastic wrap.

-Once the eggless peanut butter cookies have chilled, preheat the oven and bake the cookies until the edges have set and tops are just set, even if slightly undercooked, pale, and glossy in the center.
+- Once the Bisquick peanut butter cookies have chilled, preheat the oven and bake the cookies until the edges have set and tops are just set, even if slightly undercooked, pale, and glossy in the center.
 Do NOT over bake these cookies.
 Remember: the residual heat will finish cooking them in the center as they cool on your countertop.

 If you don’t have Bisquick, I recommend making my Peanut Butter Chocolate Chunk Cookies, Reese’s Pieces Soft Peanut Butter Cookies, or Inside-Of-A-Peanut-Butter-Cup Cookies for options that taste similar to these, as there is no substitution for Bisquick in this recipe.

 I’ve only made these 4-ingredient cookies with peanut butter, so I’m not sure if a substitute like almond butter or sun butter would work here.
-If you make these bisquick cookies with something other than peanut butter, please leave me a comment to let me know how they turned out!
+If you make these Bisquick cookies with something other than peanut butter, please leave me a comment to let me know how they turned out!

-Also note that these peanut butter cookies take a few minutes longer than most cookies to bake.
+Bake time: Note that these peanut butter cookies take a few minutes longer than most cookies to bake.
 I suspect that’s because it’s a very moist dough from the peanut butter and sweetened condensed milk.

-Some readers have commented that 1 tablespoon of vanilla extract seems like a lot — you’re welcome to scale back the amount of vanilla you add to these cookies, if desired.
+Vanilla extract: Some readers have commented that 1 tablespoon of vanilla extract seems like a lot — you’re welcome to scale back the amount of vanilla you add to these cookies, if desired.
 I like a bold vanilla flavor and always add at least 2 teaspoons to any baked good.
 But add a little less if you prefer less vanilla.